 Fixed Circular Needles

 Fixed circular needles are just that: fixed.
-They come in preset sizes and cord lengths with no parts to put together.
+These knitting needles come in preset sizes and cord lengths with no parts to put together.
 With fixed circulars, you’re ready to knit.

 Interchangeable Circular Knitting Needles

 Interchangeable knitting needles have a lot more functionality than fixed circulars.

 The short, straight knitting needle tips range in length from 2 inches to 5 inches long.
 You join the tips to an interchangeable knitting cord which ranges from 8 inches to 40 inches in length.

 Having this flexibility is incredibly helpful for most knitting projects.
 Depending on the pattern, it may require needle size changes and/or cord length extensions.